 which is a wrapper for kedro ui command with the tracking uri (as well as the port and host) specified the mlflow. yml file.

 Opens http://localhost:5000 in your browser to see the UI after calling previous command.
-If your mlflow_tracking_uri is a http[s] URL, the command will automatically open it.

 FIVE